agb32/durham/docs/datafed/workpackages.md

 # Work packages

-## WP!: Requirements capture and landscape review
+## WP1: Requirements capture and landscape review

 We will perform a landscape review of requirements from widely different communities (e.g., Royce Institute, Rosalind Franklin